fluid-project/jira-to-11ty/src/issues/FLOE-561.md

   "comments": []
 }
 ---
-@@Gregor Moss has written are post about GSoC 2018 which now should be added to the website.
+Gregor Moss has written are post about GSoC 2018 which now should be added to the website.